-This Combined Annual Report covers the subject licences as held by Crossland Nickel Pty Ltd and currently operated by Crossland Strategic Metals Limited.
-The project is centred approximately 95 km WNW of Alice Springs.
-The company was in a Joint Venture arrangement with Pancontinental Uranium Corporation of Canada since listing on the ASX in 2007.
-In late 2015 Pancontinental sold their interest to Australian-based Essential Mining Resources Pty Ltd. That company is now Crossland's JV partner.
+This Combined Annual Report covers the subject licences held by Crossland Nickel Pty Ltd and currently operated by Crossland Strategic Metals Limited (Crossland).
+Crossland is in a Joint Venture arrangement with Essential Mining Resources Pty Ltd (EMR) The project is centred approximately 95 km WNW of Alice Springs.

 Crossland has been exploring the region since 2005, initially for ultra-mafic hosted nickel deposits, then uranium following recognition of the potential of the Teapot Granite, a highly fractionated granitoid, which has anomalously high uranium and thorium content.
+The focus turned to Rare Earth Element (REE) exploration in 2010 following further analytical work on drill hole samples.